Relicum/SuperSkyBros/README.md

 Presenting Super Sky Bros Brawl, a new plugin designed to allow the common server owner the ability to create the similar game play experience from the SCB servers, but with your own features and ideas.
 Almost every aspect of this plugin will be customizable by you, the server administrator.

-For Latest Alpha Release, see: https://relicum.ci.cloudbees.com/
+For Latest Beta Release, see: https://relicum.ci.cloudbees.com/

 More info at the BukkitDev page - http://dev.bukkit.org/bukkit-plugins/superskybros/